princefishthrower/chrisfrew.in/src/content/blog/magento-2-geo-ip-redirect-using-ipstack/index.md

 **Not so fast!**

 What would that mean?
 We would be calling the API _every_ time a site was visited.
-It takes tie to call this API, right?
+It takes time to call this API, right?
 Let's see how long.
 For checking my own IP I get this for total time (in ms):

 ```bash
 Lookup time:    0.061647